microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_msbuild_install.md

 ### OPTIONS

-Additional options passed to msbuild for all builds.
+Additional options to pass to MSBuild for all builds.

 ### OPTIONS_RELEASE